Mkerian10/PokerHandEvaluator/python/README.md

 ```

 There are 1000 random examples tested for each type of hand (5 cards, 6 cards, and 7 cards).
-The examples are stored in json files the tests folder and were generated with the original C++ evaluator.
+The examples are stored in json files the tests folder and were generated with the original C++ main.phevaluator.

 To run the unit test: